parthdmaniar/jeep/README.md

 # jeep
 This repository contains changes to the Jeep Prayer as it evolves in the Jeep Western Wanderer (JWW) group.
+Original prayer was submitted by "Mittal", subscequent changes are done as per JWW memebers requests or additions or observations.
+This respository is created to change the evolution of the prayer.